📑 Table of Contents

 Final Thoughts

 Seoul is the heartbeat of K-pop.
 Visiting an agency building for the certification photo is meaningful — but the real substance of a K-pop Seoul trip lives in the experiences beyond the exterior.
-Walking through HYBE Insight and stepping inside an artist's musical world.
-Standing in a music show audience close enough to feel the performance.
-Sitting in a birthday café with fans from fifteen different countries, all there for the same person.
+Walking through HYBE Insight, standing in a music show audience, or visiting a birthday café are the moments you'll truly remember.
+Drop any questions in the comments — happy to help you plan your itinerary. 🎤